hollowscene/umc-web-scraper/README.md

 Please do not increase the rate beyond this limit.

+quick note: the ? column is for old spawn points and I would also guess old mars balls.
+In current maps spawn point and mars ball data are stored in the json files and show up as tiles in the png files
+In past maps the json files do not contain any information about spawn points or mars ball and they are shown as different tiles in the png files.

 This code sucks, plenty of optimisations for someone better at coding.